Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms: A Query Algorithm

 \subsection{Algorithm $\intermediate$}

 As mentioned, $\intermediate$ is similar to $\algsep$ except that it uses a different local procedure.
 More precisely, recall that $\algsep$ executes Procedure $\local(u)$ by running $\algzplus$ on $T_h(u)$ until it either finds the treasure or finds a promising nominee, and in the latter case, it declares that the treasure is on the connected component of $T \setminus \set{u}$ containing this nominee.
 In the context of Algorithm $\intermediate$, for technical commodity, we choose to run Procedure $\local(u)$ with a simpler exploration routine which we call $\algy$.
 It is less efficient than $\algzplus$ but its simplicity will be useful for analyzing its behaviour in various, ``less clean'', circumstances.
-Indeed, we will need to analyse the performances of $\algy$, conditioning on the event $\excellent^c$, implying that some parts of the tree have to be pointing in the wrong direction.
+Indeed, we will need to analyze the performances of $\algy$, conditioning on the event $\excellentc$, implying that some parts of the tree have to be pointing in the wrong direction.
 The fact that $\algy$ is less efficient than $\algzplus$ will not affect the final bound, as its running time will dominate the total running time with very low probability.

 \paragraph{Algorithm $\algy$.} Recall in this section we only deal with $\Delta$-regular trees.
 Define \emph{level $i$} as the set of all nodes at distance $i$ from the root.
 At each round, $\algy$ only compares nodes within a given level $i$.
 Specifically, it goes to the node in level $i$ with most arrows pointing at it among the non-visited nodes in level $i$.
-Note that it considers only vertices whose parent has been explored already.
+It only considers vertices whose parent has been explored already.
 The index $i$ is incremented modulo the depth of the tree $D$, on every round.
 Below is a description in pseudocode.
 The loop over $i$ explains the name $\algy$.

 \RestyleAlgo{boxruled} \LinesNumbered{}